vmchale/madlang/README.md

 curl -sSL http://haskellstack.org | sh
 ```

-Then run `stack install madlang` and you'll get the `madlang` executable installed on your path.
+Then run `stack install madlang --resolver nightly` and you'll get the `madlang` executable installed on your path.

+You can also run `stack install` in the appropriate directory after cloning this
+repository.

 ### Use